Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Assign roles to participants (lead detective, forensic analyst) to foster teamwork.
+• Assign team roles (lead detective, forensic analyst) to foster collaboration.

-Hold the finale in a dimly lit “interrogation room” where each team presents their solution.
+• Hold the finale in a dimly lit "interrogation room" for presentations.

-Capture lots of photos—the theme makes for great visuals.
+• Capture photos—the theme makes for strong visuals.

 17. Adventure Sports Hunt

-For high-energy teams, blend scavenger hunting with outdoor adventure.
-Each clue leads to an activity checkpoint: kayaking across a lake, cycling to the next clue, climbing a rock wall, or ziplining to uncover the final puzzle piece.
-It’s a mix of physical challenge and team problem-solving, perfect for groups that love an adrenaline rush.
+Blend scavenger hunting with outdoor adventure.
+Each clue leads to an activity checkpoint: kayaking across a lake, cycling to the next clue, rock climbing, or ziplining to uncover puzzle pieces.
+It combines physical challenge with team problem-solving for high-energy groups.

 Time required: Half-day to full-day (4–6 hours minimum)